ReflextionsDev/new2/README.md

 - Use MongoDB, mongoose, bcrypt, jwt
 - Create Middleware, include validators
 - All collections have their own folders (file structure is important!)
-- All response need a status
+- All response need a status and json
 - Must commit often!
 Commit as you finish up one feature.

 ### Models